Oklo

 Requirements

-Candidates should possess a Bachelor’s degree, with an MBA preferred, and have at least 10 years of experience in corporate development, strategic partnerships, consulting, investment banking, or related fields, including 3+ years in an in-house corporate development or strategy role.
-Strong analytical skills, including financial modeling, research, and exceptional communication skills are required, along with a strategic and analytical mindset to distill complex data into actionable insights.
+• Experience: 10+ years of experience across corporate development, strategic partnerships, consulting, investment banking, or related fields, including 3+ years in an in-house corporate development or strategy role.

 Responsibilities